MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/workflow_tools.rst

    :alt: Image Reader
    :width: 100%

-A flexible module for importing various medical image formats into the Radiuma workflow.
+A flexible tool for importing various medical image formats into the Radiuma workflow.

 Key Parameters
 ^^^^^^^^^^^^^^